hammer147/hue-app-ben/README.md

 ## Change the state of the lights

-At this point, we are ready to change the state of the lights.<br>
+At this point, we are ready to change the state of the lights.
 Let's have a look at the code in **change-state.mjs**.
-We send a put request to one of our lights (the id of the light is in the url).<br>
+We send a put request to one of our lights (the id of the light is in the url).
 The state we are sending is defined in the body of the put request, e.g.

 ```js